Jarzka/stylefy/README.md

 ### Storage origin

-If you run multiple stylefy apps on the same domain, they share the same local storage cache (this applies to apps developed on localhost domain too).
+If you run multiple stylefy apps on the same domain, they share the same local storage cache as defined by [Same origin policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy).
 If you want every app to have its own cache, either use a different domain / port for every app, or use [Multi-instance support](#multi-instance).

 ## <a name="multi-instance"></a> Multi-instance support (frontend)